Hiring construction workers is challenging when competition for skilled labor is high and project demands keep growing.

 Invest in training and development

-Effective training improves your team’s skills while enhancing job satisfaction and loyalty.
-Here are the top tips to follow:
+Effective training improves your team’s skills while enhancing safety and productivity on the job.
+Here’s how to build a strong training pipeline:

 Offer onboarding training

 Implement a comprehensive onboarding program that familiarizes new hires with your company culture, safety protocols, and job responsibilities.
-This initial phase is crucial for setting new employees up for success and demonstrates your commitment to their safety and professional development.
+This initial phase is crucial for setting new employees up for success from day one.

 With Connecteam’s employee training software, you can onboard new hires with tailored courses on construction topics—featuring quizzes, videos, and infographics.
-Workers can access and complete these anytime from their mobile devices.
-You can track their training progress live, ensuring everyone is current with industry-specific learning.
+Current workers can also access and complete courses anytime from their mobile devices.
+You can track their training progress in real time, ensuring everyone stays current with industry-specific learning.

 Provide ongoing training

 With the construction industry’s constant evolution, keeping your team updated on the latest technologies and methods is vital.
-Hold regular training sessions—e.g., monthly, quarterly, or during significant industry changes—to benefit your projects and promote your employees’ career growth.
+Hold regular training sessions—for example, monthly, quarterly, or during significant industry changes—to ensure your workers are always aligned with current best practices.

 Encourage certifications